 This is logically equivalent to the first version of the code, but I find it makes for more readable code.
 It just looks cleaner.

-For those of us who are lazy looking to maximize efficiency, this could save a whole lot of key strokes.
+For those of us who are looking to maximize efficiency, this could save a whole lot of key strokes.

 But wait, there’s more